Selection Committee

 Joe Block

-Joe Block is the voice of the Pittsburgh Pirates, joining the team this offseason after four years in the Milwaukee Brewers radio play-by-play booth.
+Joe Block is the voice of the Pittsburgh Pirates, joining the team after four years in the Milwaukee Brewers radio play-by-play booth.
 Hailing from Roseville, Michigan, and a graduate of Michigan State University, Block joined the Brewers in 2012 after working for more than 10 years in TV and radio in the NBA, Major League Baseball, and Minor League Baseball, which included stops in Los Angeles; New Orleans; Jacksonville, Florida; Great Falls, Montana; Billings, Montana; St. Paul, Minnesota; and Charleston, South Carolina.
 Block is a devout baseball historian and a member of the Society for American Baseball Research (SABR).

 Gary Gillette